ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 ## Reasoning Behind Accessibility

-Accessibility is a Civil Rights issue and inaccessible websites violate the “effective communications” requirement of the Americans with Disabilities Act (ADA) as well as provisions of Section 504 and 508 of the Rehabilitation Act (you can read more about these pieces of legislation by following the links in the appendix).
+Accessibility is a Civil Rights issue and inaccessible websites violate the "effective communications" requirement of the Americans with Disabilities Act (ADA) as well as provisions of Section 504 and 508 of the Rehabilitation Act (you can read more about these pieces of legislation by following the links in the appendix).